django-getpaid/django-getpaid/docs/durable-storage.md

 `seed` runs core's migration validation too.
 It preserves supplied facts and may add a reconciliation flag; it never clears an existing requirement.
 Both initializers refuse an already-initialized root with `ValueError`.
 Neither is an update, reset, durable-history import, or repair API.
+Both reject a persisted recorded-money backend; `seed` also rejects supplied recorded-money facts even when the persisted backend differs.
+Use `record_money_sync` instead.
 They create no operation identities or trusted replay evidence.
 Do not use `seed` to bypass review of ambiguous legacy data or to import an existing durable aggregate without its operation/replay history.